 You’ll likely be asking yourself “what should a blog look like?”
 Well, the answer is, it depends.
 Good content websites look appropriate to their niche –

 So if you’re writing about business, you’ll want something clean and professional, but if you’re writing personal content, something more fun and unique could work.

 There are some ideas for a successful blog which apply across the board though.
 What you want is an intuitive format which makes it easy for your target audience to find their way around your website.
 You want all your posts and articles to be easy to find, and for appropriate links to help guide people around your content.
 Easy access to things like an email list and opt-in forms are always extremely useful.

 Common Mistake 1: Poor Website Design

-Although the design of your blog is somewhat subjective, there are some things which are pretty much universally hated.
+Although the design of your website is somewhat subjective, there are some things which are pretty much universally hated.
 Having music auto-play is a huge no-no, as most people will just close the tab rather than try to stop the song.
 Another design feature which the vast majority of potential visitors will dislike is a dark background with light text.
 It is hard to read and gives an extreme “amateur vibe.”

 Solution: When In Doubt, Keep It Simple

-Look at the blogs you enjoy reading, and you’ll likely find they all have fairly simple website designs.
-This is great news, particularly if you’re just getting started out in blogging, as you can find and employ these blog templates for a very low cost (sometimes even for free).
-Choose clear, easy to read fonts, a minimal color scheme and clear formatting between one blog post and the next.
+Look at the websites you enjoy reading, and you’ll likely find they all have fairly simple website designs.
+This is great news, particularly if you’re just getting started out in blogging, as you can find and employ these templates for a very low cost (sometimes even for free).
+Choose clear, easy to read fonts, a minimal color scheme and clear formatting between one post and the next.

-Common Mistake 2: Low-Quality Blog Content
+Common Mistake 2: Low-Quality Content

 Solution: Take Calculated Risks